GreeFine/kubaefik-dns/README.md

 Most of the configuration is happening in [config.rs](config.rs)

-The IP used to redirect the services/ingresses of our Kubernetes is the address of our traefik web entrypoint.
+The IP used to redirect the services/ingresses of our Kubernetes, to the address of our traefik web entrypoint.
 I work with 2 kubernetes thus I have 2 traefik address and 2 kubernetes clients

 The kubernetes clients are created in the [clients](kube.rs#L7) function The traefik service names are defined in the [get_traefik_ingresses](kube.rs#L18) function

 ## Wireguard config